 - The procedures as stated are subject to change without notice.

-What is the new Incentive Program?
+What is the Rebate Program?

 How can I purchase industrial land?

 There are three ways to purchase industrial property from Saskatoon Land: